litestar-org/litestar/docs/usage/0-the-starlite-app.md

 You do not need to use `LoggingConfig` to set up logging.
 This is completely decoupled from Starlite itself, and you are free to use whatever solution you want for this (e.g. [loguru](https://github.com/Delgan/loguru)).
-Still, if you do setup up logging - then the on_startup hook is a good place to do this.
+Still, if you do set up logging - then the on_startup hook is a good place to do this.

 ## Exceptions